 Advertising campaign to support the clean-up efforts

-Whilst the clean-up crews will be playing their part on the roads, Plastics|SA will also be supporting their efforts with an extensive marketing campaign aimed at raising awareness of the importance of keeping our environment clean, spreading anti-littering and recycling messages.
+Whilst the clean-up crews were busy cleaning the roads, Plastics|SA was supporting their efforts with an extensive marketing campaign aimed at raising awareness of the importance of keeping our environment clean, spreading anti-littering and recycling messages.

-Radio adverts and on-air interviews will also be heard on local Cape Town radio stations, including KFM, Smile FM, Heart FM, Radio Tygerberg and CCFM during the months of February, March and April, whilst Plastics|SA will also be exhibiting at the Cape Town International Convention Centre.
+Radio and TV adverts (view on YouTube) and on-air interviews were heard on local Cape Town radio stations, including KFM, Smile FM, Heart FM, Radio Tygerberg and CCFM during the months of February, March and April, whilst Plastics|SA also exhibited at the Green Point Stadium, the Navy Festival in Simonstown and at the Cape Town International Convention Centre.

 “We are very excited and proud to be part of these events and take the responsibility that has been given to us very seriously.
 We aim to improve on previous years’ successes and recycling rates,” Kieser concludes.
-John discussed the greening of events on various radio stations such as CCFM and Tygerberg FM.